kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 After reflecting on my decision for several weeks, I noticed an emerging pattern in how I valued my offers at Google and HackNY.
 In evaluating Google, I focused entirely on their working value — the technology I got to work on, and the name recognition of Google and Docker that would inevitably lead to more willing employers in the future.
 In evaluating HackNY, I barely grazed the topic of work at all; I knew that no startup technology could interest me more than Docker, and so I looked past the lack of technical intrigue to find something wholly more valuable: a foreign, bootstrapped work culture, a lively community and nightlife, and ~35 wonderful students crammed into one NYU Palladium dorm.

-Who wouldn’t want to live next to Trader Joe’s?
+That's right — we live next to _Trader Joe's_.

-In the end, I realized that the decision to turn down Google was much more complex than what my 2-day turnaround time implied, and I've attempted to break it down for everyone's sanity.
+In the end, I entered a much deeper introspection than I anticipated on my 2-day decision to turn down Google, and I've attempted to break it down for everyone's sanity.

 <h3-dark style="color: #DB6837">Project Scope</h3-dark>